Skip to main content

 Free to use.
 Runs in your browser.

 Type text to convert it to International Morse Code, or paste Morse to decode it back.
-Supports letters, digits, and common punctuation with optional audio playback.
+Supports letters, digits, and common punctuation in written dot-and-dash form.

 Text